Kanesville Tabernacle: Context

+Tabernacle history

 Construction

 One of the items of business that Young wanted to accomplish was the reorganization of the First Presidency of the church.
 Since Joseph Smith's death, the First Presidency had not existed, and Young believed it was finally time to reorganize it.
 In anticipation of the event, the LDS Church leaders felt it necessary and appropriate to construct a hall large enough to accommodate the large number of Latter-Day Saints who would want to witness the event.
 With this end in mind, approximately 200 Mormon pioneers spent two and a half weeks building the large log-cabin like hall.
 The dimensions of the building were 40 feet by 60 feet with a large sod-block fireplace and chimney located at one end.
 In the center of the wall opposite the entrance, there was a small wing that provided a stage upon which the church leaders could sit and conduct the meeting.
 It was here on December 27, 1847, with 1,000 people in attendance that Brigham Young, Heber C. Kimball, and Willard Richards were sustained by members of the church as the new First Presidency, and Young was sustained as the second president of the church.